patchshorts/cgodwin.io/src/posts/designing-solutions-meeting-techical-requirements.md

 #### High Availability in Compute Engine
 ##### Hardware Redundancy and Live Migration
-On the lowest level, much of the servers at google have levels of redundancy.
+On the lowest level, much of the servers at Google have levels of redundancy.
 If a server fails for hardware issues, others are there for failing over to while others are booted up to replace redundancy.

 Google also live migrates VMs to other hypervisors like it does when power or networks systems fail or during maintenance activities which have a real impact on hypervisors.